 Travel Agent Central reports, "A large majority of global travelers – 87% – say that they want to travel sustainably, according to the new Sustainable Travel Report released by Booking.com in honor of Earth Day on April 22."

-Since tourism is an ever-changing industry, dynamic QR codes are convenient for editing and updating information as much as necessary.
+Since tourism is an ever-changing industry, dynamic QR codes for travel are convenient for editing and updating information as much as necessary.
 Make changes in the QR code without having to reprint public displays and maps.

 Tourism is an active industry and it is easy to become overwhelmed between updates and events.
 With Supercode's dashboard, you can organize your QR codes in different, customizable folders, easily personalized for your industry specifically.
 Finding any QR code for updates and changes is simple to do as well as deleting and creating new codes for additions.

-Placing QR codes on maps with bus and train routes will benefit the passenger so they can track where they are on their route, and find popular attractions with ease.
+Printing QR codes on maps with bus and train routes will benefit the passenger so they can track where they are on their route, and find popular attractions with ease.
 Also, QR codes leading to apps of transportation lines are helpful.

 In high traffic areas, posting a display with dates of festivals and events with a QR code helps relay interesting information for people that did not know about the event and for people who want to know more.
 Make it easy for them to buy tickets on m-commerce sites and offer promotions for scanning, like 2x1 tickets or a free drink with their purchase when they arrive.